-And in the garden, he asked the Father to remove his suffering, though he knew from the beginning that it was his sole purpose for being born.
+And in the garden, he asked the Father to remove his suffering, and it says he did so with “loud cries and tears,” though he knew from the beginning that it was his sole purpose for being born.
 And indeed the Father does answer his request.
-His Father answered his request with a “No.” ....which Jesus accepted.
+The Father answered Jesus with a “No.” ....which Jesus accepted.

-The Father gave him a “No,” which they had already agreed upon from eternity past.
-But Jesus cries out for mercy to the Father simply as a part of the agony of his human experience of receiving all of God’s wrath and anger, a crushing hatred from God toward our evil that was laid upon him, a separation and removal of all forms of God’s sustaining kindness, the immensity of which would be unimaginable.
-Jesus cries out in his willingness not to resist but to receive this suffering, as a Lamb.
-He went through the agony of feeling the Father’s “No" to his plea for mercy, followed by a fierce anger and wrath from God on the cross.
+The Father gave Jesus a “No,” which they had already agreed upon from eternity past.
+But Jesus cries out for mercy to the Father simply as a part of the agony of his human experience of receiving all of God’s wrath and anger, God’s crushing anger toward all our evil that was laid upon him, a separation and removal of all forms of God’s kindness, the immensity of which would be unimaginable.
+Jesus cries out and yet gets nothing but suffering, as a Lamb.
+He went through the agony of feeling the Father’s “No,” followed by a fierce anger and wrath from God on the cross.

-The reason that he received that “No,” was so that you and I can be certain and know, without any doubt, that from here on we will always have God’s “Yes" from our dear Father in heaven, and always receive his comforting mercy every time we ask.
-Hallelujah!
+But the reason that Jesus received that “No,” was so that you and I can be absolutely certain, from here on, that we will always receive God’s “Yes,” from our dear Father in heaven, and always have his comforting mercy every time we ask.

-With that as our motivation, let us rejoice in this magnificent love we get to relish and enjoy today.
-In prayer, let us give this day to Jesus and to the Father, and everyday from here on.
-Amen.
+With that as our motivation, let us rejoice in this magnificent love which we get to rest in and relish in every day.
+In prayer, let us give our lives to God.
+Let us give him our day today, and every day.